adomasb/pres-datatable/index.md

 Data set
 =====================================================

-We will randomized data set with million of rows.
+We will use randomized data set with million of rows.
 It will be fictional sales data of fictional groceries store by fictional characters in fictional world.

 But first load `data.table` library: